-The project would widen the highway to the east and the west, remove the existing sound walls, and add new sound walls on top of new retaining walls.
-On the east side of the highway, visible from the vantage point, the project would remove the existing 14-foot-high sound wall at the east
+The project would widen the highway to the east and the west, and may remove the existing sound walls and add new sound walls on top of new retaining walls.
+On the east side of the highway, visible from the vantage point, the project may remove the existing 14-foot-high sound

 The memorability of View 5 from the perspective of residents' views toward I-680 would be diminished to a low level with the addition of the combination retaining wall and sound wall, in a location 20 feet closer to the residents' homes and with the removal of the screening vegetation from the State ROW.
 No vegetation removal on private residential property is proposed.
 The intactness of the view would be diminished to a low level.
 Without the vegetation to screen and soften the appearance of the walls, the larger proposed walls would contrast to a greater degree with the existing features in the environment.
 The shift of the existing overhead sign 20 feet closer to the rear of the residential property would contribute to the diminished intactness in the view.
-The balance or unity between natural and man-made structures in the view would be reduced to low in the view because the 30-foot-high concrete wall without screening vegetation would be the dominant feature in the rear yard instead of the existing view, which is a combination of concrete masonry wall and screening vegetation.
-New sound walls and retaining walls would receive aesthetic treatments of color and/or texture similar to adjacent existing treatments along I-680, in order to maintain visual and aesthetic consistency, and where feasible, vines could be planted along soundwalls to reduce visual impacts (Section 2.1.8.4; Measure VIS-2).
+The balance or unity between natural and man-made structures in the view would be the dominant feature in the rear yard instead of the existing view, which is a combination of concrete masonry wall and screening vegetation.
+New sound walls and retaining walls would receive aesthetic treatments of color and/or texture similar to adjacent existing treatments along I-680, in order to maintain visual and aesthetic consistency, and where feasible, vines could be planted along sound walls to reduce visual impacts (Section 2.1.8.4; Measure VIS-2).